Fabio-html/Website_Fabio_Gampl/src/blog/2025-06-08-the-secret-system-which-turns-fashion-brands-into-cults.md

 These sessions are gold for aligning your philosophy, culture, and community.

-Host quarterly virtual sessions with 6–8 diverse customers.

-Ask about emotion, not just product:

-* What kind of person wears this?
-* How does this brand make you feel?

-Use their words in your copy and storytelling.

 ### Wear Trials & User Experience Testing

 When people wear your products, they experience the full brand, from fabric and form to packaging, care instructions, and how it fits into their identity.